TejaBudumuru3/post-generator/README.md

 **Post Generator** is a web application that allows users to:
 - Register and authenticate securely.
-- Generate multiple social media posts/tweets on a given topic in various tones using a generative AI backend (Groq SDK).
+- Generate multiple social media posts/tweets on a given topic in various tones using a generative AI.
 - View generated posts in a user-friendly, carousel-style UI.
 - Manage sessions (login/logout) with JWT authentication.
 - Interact via a responsive React frontend communicating with an Express REST API backend.